pri358/Depression-Detection-Through-Multi-Modal-Data/README.md

 gives an output.

 # Using the files:
 Please make a copy of the drive folder (https://drive.google.com/drive/u/1/folders/1VhRO2phIYBkFjvp2EZdnUE1vTx4ILSal, the folder has been shared with the TAs) to your main my-drive folder.
 The files on this github repository should work if the dataset folder is copied in the correct location.
+Please runt the files on *colab* for easiest usage.
+The main file has not been created as our work is segmented, and is easier to read as seperate files.

 # Files:
 * Dataset.ipynb: : The code snipets used to obtain from the DAIC server, unzip them and arrange them in a manner we saw fit for easy implementation.